rob-derosa/CustomVisionHack/guide/backend_guide.md

 1. Build and run the project locally
 1. Verify this by using Postman to send a POST request to your local endpoint
     1. Set the method dropdown to `POST`
-    1. Set your endpoint in the address bar
+    1. Set your endpoint in the address bar (e.g. `http://localhost:7071/api/MakePrediction`)
     1. Set the body content by selecting the __Body__ tab and choose the __binary__ option
     1. Choose a local image file to send
     1. Send the request and verify a URL comes back